cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

     * `out`: the argument represents an output value - the instruction produces a value and stores it in the variable.
     * `in out`: the argument represents an input/output value - the instruction both reads and uses the input value, and then updates the variable with a new value.
 With a possible exception to the `sync` instruction, no mlog instruction currently takes an input/output argument.

-Mindcode assumes that a custom instruction interacts with the Mindustry World and cannot be safely removed from the program.
-This is not true for instructions which only return information about the Mindustry World, but do not modify or interact with it in any way.
-If you want to encode such an instruction, you can use the `mlogSafe()` function instead of `mlog()`.

-If the custom instruction modifies the print buffer (either by adding the text to it, or by flushing it), the `mlogText()` functions must be used instead of `mlog()`.
-This ensures the Print Merging optimization will handle the instruction correctly.

 > [!TIP]
 > Although not strictly required, it is recommended to create an inline function with proper input/output parameters for each custom generated instruction.
-This way, the requirement that the `mlog()` function always uses user variables as arguments can be easily met, while allowing to use expressions for input parameters in the call to the enclosing function.
-See the examples below.
+This way, the requirement that the `mlog()` functions always use user variables as arguments can be easily met, while allowing to use expressions for input parameters in the call to the enclosing function - see the examples below.
 Furthermore, it is possible to use keywords as function arguments to inline functions.

-For better understanding, the creating of custom instructions will be demonstrated on existing instructions.
+For better understanding, the creation of custom instructions will be demonstrated on existing instructions.

 ## The `format` instruction